esphome/esphome-docs/components/rtttl.rst

 Overview Using the I2S speaker
 ------------------------------

-Using the tone generator with the :ref:`I2S Speaker <speaker>` the following code sample is needed.
-:doc:`ESP32 speaker </components/speaker>` is supported.
+The tone generator can instead be used with a :doc:`Speaker </components/speaker>` to output the audio.

 .. code-block:: yaml

     # Example configuration entry
     speaker:
-      - platform: i2s_audio
+      - platform: ...
         id: my_speaker
         ...